TakWolf-Deprecated/fez-pixel-font/assets/readme.txt

 * FEZ Pixel Font - Zu *
 =======================

-A font for the Alphabet in the game "FEZ (https://fezgame.com)" called "Zu Language".
+A font for the Alphabet in the game FEZ (https://fezgame.com) called "Zu Language".

 Support "A" ~ "Z", "0" ~ "9" and "10" glyphs.